lkinman/MAVEn/README.md

 # MAVEn
 MAVEn (Model-based Analysis of Volume Ensembles) is used for the systematic analysis of compositionally-heterogeneous cryo-EM datasets.
 This code is designed to work downstream of [cryoDRGN](https://github.com/zhonge/cryodrgn), after users have generated a large number of maps (usually 500-1000) systematically sampling the latent space, but can be applied to any ensemble of volumes.

 The software formerly known as subunit occupancy analysis (in the 2023 Nature Protocols publication) is now known as MAVEn, and incorporates several new features, including voxel PCA and on-the-fly occupancy querying of all particles in a cryoDRGN training run.
-All future versions will be updated in the MAVEn repository rather than the occupancy-analysis repository.
+All future versions will be updated in the MAVEn repository rather than the [occupancy-analysis repository](https://github.com/lkinman/occupancy-analysis.

 ## Literature
 Davis, J.H., Tan, Y.Z., Carragher, B., Potter, C.S., Lyumkis, D., and Williamson, J.R.
 (2016).
 Modular assembly of the bacterial large ribosomal subunit.
 Cell *167*, 1610–1622. doi: [10.1016/j.cell.2016.11.020](https://doi.org/10.1016/j.cell.2016.11.020)